What is the international day of happiness? How can you make your employees happier?

 Would they be OK with reading the post-it note they got from you earlier and replying in public?

-I.e if I got the post-it note asking “What makes you happy at work?”, some will be totally OK with talking about it in public.
+I.e if I got the post-it note asking “What makes you happy at work?”, some will be totally OK with talking about it in front of their coworkers.

-Others would rater disappear behind a machine than explaining stuff like that in front of others.
+Others would rather disappear behind a machine than explain stuff like that in front of others.

 If they want to, of course.